tsrines/node-js-promises/README.md

 Now if you open `promises-example.js`, you'll see that there's some code already present.
 In this code-along, we'll be using a library called [knex](http://knexjs.org) in connection with another library called [pg](https://github.com/brianc/node-postgres) for our database input/output (I/O) operations.
 The pg library is easy: it provides an interface the Postgres database that we'll be using for this exercise.
 The knex library, which is the library that we'll really be using, adds an additional layer on top of pg, which further simplifies (or "abstracts") us away from the specifics of the database we are using.

 > Note: The knex library is what we call an ORM (or Object Relational Mapping) tool.
 You'll likely run into other ORMs in your career.
 Basically, what they do is provide a "virtual" database object that can be manipulated within a programming environment using a syntax that is distinct from the one the actual database uses.
-ORMs provide two important advantages: 1) The language or API that they provide for manipulating the database can be made to be easier to understand and read (or what programmer's call "expressive"); 2) because they provide an independent API for the database, ORMs can usually be used interchangeably with different types of databases.
+ORMs provide two important advantages: 1) The language or API that they provide for manipulating the database can be made to be easier to understand and read (or what programmers call "expressive"); 2) because they provide an independent API for the database, ORMs can usually be used interchangeably with different types of databases.
 That means you can change your database withotu needing to change your code!

 The first set of lines of code already present in the `promises-example.js` file (until about Line 17) configure our database connection.
 As this configuration is unique to knex itself, let's just accept it for now.
 The next it of code is a function that we've provided that can be used to query the Department of Agriculture's farmer's market API.